DdiEditor/util/readme.txt

 Util
 A set of utility class to be used by other projects

+Module Version:
+Current module version is given by the property 'xmljar.version' of the 'build.properties' property file.

 Building:
 Setup:
     Edit the [util_home]/build.properties for location of ddi xmlbeans jar